notofonts/noto-docs/src/miniarticles/NotoSansOldItalic.md

 # Noto Sans Old Italic

-Noto Sans Old Italic is a sanserif design for texts in the historical Old Italic script.
+Noto Sans Old Italic is a sans serif design for texts in the historical Old Italic script.

-Noto Sans Old Italic contains 65 glyphs, and supports 43 characters: Old Italic.
+Noto Sans Old Italic contains 65 glyphs, and supports 43 characters from the Unicode block : Old Italic.

 ## Supported writing systems